swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 **Changes between version 1.7 and version 1.8:**

 - Updated link to Sambi attribute specification.

+- Section 3.3.2, "The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes", was updated.

 **Changes between version 1.6 and version 1.7:**